Rollr Mobile Pot Stands

 We do not offer non-warranty replacements, returns or refunds, so please choose your Rollr carefully.

 We do not record or store your credit card details.
-On payment you enter your credit card details directly into the secure ANZ eGate payment page hosted on the ANZ Bank website, the secure NAB Transact payment page hosted on the NAB Bank website, or the Paypal payment page hosted on the Paypal website.
+On payment you enter your credit card details directly into the secure ANZ eGate payment page hosted on the ANZ Bank website, or the Paypal payment page hosted on the Paypal website.
 All transactions are processed through 128 bit SSL encryption.

 We guarantee that any personal information given to us will remain private and confidential and is never made available to any third party for any reason whatsoever.
 We have adopted the policies for the handling of personal information that are in compliance with the Privacy Act and the National Privacy Principles stipulated by The Office of the Australian Information Commissioner.
 More information is available at www.oaic.gov.au.